NehalSinghal/AntarikPadyatra/index.md

 22. Pine forest.
 Night experience.
 People met and disappeared.
 23. Had to come to Tehri to meet Bahuguna ji.
 24. Kaddukhaal.
 Actual activist being Treeman Vishveshwardatt Saklani ji.
-25. JPS was welcomed everywhere.
+25. Shri Jaipal Singh Chauhan ji was welcomed everywhere.
 26. Feeling of bears in a place but didn't see.
 27. Sometimes ate Buransh.
 But it heated the body in excess.
 28. Treeman's nephew Kishori Lal ji